JWCurtis94/Capstone_Project/README.md

 - **User Registration**: Users sign up and register their profiles, which includes setting up account details.
 - **Race Results & Standings**: The site dynamically updates standings and race results based on input from admin.
 - **FIA Page**: Information about league rules, regulations, and the FIA code is readily accessible.
-- **Become a Driver Form**: Registered users can apply to become drivers by submitting their racing stats and track performance images.
+- **Reaction Game**: Registered users can have fun testing their reactions.

 ---